visgl/luma.gl/docs/api-reference/engine/gpgpu/gpu-point-in-polygon.md

 # GPUPointInPolygon

-> `GPUPointInPolygon` is only available in WebGL 2.

 `GPUPointInPolygon` provides GPU accelerated PIP (Point-In-Polygon) testing functionality.
 A given set of 2D points and one or more 2D polygons, it computes, whether each point is inside or outside of any polygon.

 ## Sample Usage